softwaretestingcentre/thriver/README.md

 - `/styles` - Tailwind CSS styles

 ## Customization
-Add features and integrations as needed for authentication, charting, and notifications.
+You can extend Thriver with additional integrations, localization, accessibility, and custom chart types as needed.

 ## Learn More